-Try my Irish stew this St. Patrick's Day and you'll feel lucky.
+Try my Irish stew this St. Patrick’s Day and you’ll feel lucky.
 At its most basic and traditional, Irish stew includes plain old lamb, potatoes, onions and water.
 Some might frown at messing with Ireland’s national dish, but time marches on in the kitchen.
-My Irish Stew is slow-braised with Guinness and embellished with carrots, celery, herbs and three types of alliums.
-I also skim some of the fat.
+My definitive Irish Stew is slow-braised with Guinness and embellished with carrots, celery, herbs and three types of alliums.

-1 tbsp (10 mL) or more kosher salt, divided
+1 tbsp (15 mL) or more kosher salt

 3 tbsp (45 mL) canola oil, divided

 3 small leeks (white + light green parts), thickly sliced